The heart of Shotokan.

 Enough for a lifetime.

 Below you will find a list of all of the katas that are taught in the classical Shotokan Karate system.
-I have made a point of specifying the location of the various kiai points, some of the techniques that are first introduced, the number of movements, and approximate time in which each of the katas should be performed.
+I have made a point of specifying the location of the various kiai points, and some of the techniques that are first introduced.
+Also the number of movements n the kata, and the approximate time in which each of the katas should be performed.